 James Consolidated, Inc., a California Corporation, is the manufacturer of the VÖLKNER® TURNING SYSTEM, specializing in support surfaces for the prevention and treatment of pressure sores, aiding with pulmonary function, and reducing sleep deprivation.
 The Corporate Office is located in the City of Walnut Creek, California, USA, part of the San Francisco Bay Area.
-The Plant is located a few miles away in the City of Concord, also in the Bay Area.
+The manufacturing plant is located a few miles away in the City of Concord, also in the Bay Area.
 James Consolidated was formed and incorporated in 1983.

 Principal Company Officers